ukan-computational-acoustics/ca-knowledgebase/tutorials/bem/BEM_in_words.md

 ### Choice of quadrature
 In the coded example in the next tutorial, we will use a one-point quadrature rule for our integrals, which is the most basic approximation conceivable.
 For smooth integrands $(m\neq n)$, [Gauss-Legendre quadrature](https://en.wikipedia.org/wiki/Gaussian_quadrature#Gauss–Legendre_quadrature) is very popular in practice, as this converges much faster.
 In higher dimensional integrals, a popular approach is to use Gauss quadrature in each direction.
 This is sub-optimal, cubature rules are the most efficient way to do this, but are rarely used in practice.

 For singular integrals $(m=n)$, grading can be used as a one-size-fits all approach.
 However, we often know the precise singular behaviour, so grading can be overkill.
 A more informed approach is that of singularity subtraction, where the singular part of the integrand is evaluated analytically, and the remaining part is evaluated using standard quadrature.
-A second informed approach is to use generalised Gaussian quadrature, which is designed to be accurate for integrals containing a certain type of singularity.
+A second informed approach is to use generalised Gaussian quadrature {cite:p}`HuCo:09`, which is designed to be accurate for integrals containing a certain type of singularity.

 For singular double integrals, when the singularity is along the diagonal of the integration domain, the Duffy transform can be used to convert to two integrals over a square/cube/hypercube with singularities at the edges, making it more amenable to techniques for 1D singular integrals.